SlyBiggie/Grupp3-slutprojekt/README.md

 # Grit Message - Interactive Message Board

 ## Overview
 Grit Message is an interactive message board application that allows users to post messages, engage with content through likes/dislikes, and utilize features like searching, pinning, and theme customization.
+This project offers a smooth, real-time experience with intuitive animations and moderative tools.

 ---

 ## Features
 ### Message Posting
 - Share your thoughts with a username and message content.
+- Messages are instantly saved and posted on the board.

 ### Interactive Engagement
 - Like or dislike messages with visual feedback.